-Technology-enabled ESM is exciting because we can not only gather information for research purposes but also immediate information that can be used to make practical key decisions within an educational institution, political campaign, or an organization.
-Further, such a platform can serve to provide feedback to respondents in a timely fashion.
+Technology-enabled ESM is exciting because real-time data collection can also be used to make practical key decisions within an educational institution, political campaign, or an organization.
+Further, a community data platform can serve to provide feedback to respondents in a timely fashion.
 Here are some potential applications.

 Past ESM used pen-and-paper methods; these provide important information.
-However, with ExpiWell, we are now providing a seamless integration between web (survey creators) and mobile (participants) apps.
-This enables us to gather new insights, enhance interactivity between survey creators and participants, and promote a more rigorous approach to science and practice.
+However, with ExpiWell’s data collection tool, we are now providing a seamless integration between web (survey creators) and mobile (participants) apps.
+Real-time data collection enables us to gather new insights, enhance interactivity between survey creators and participants, and promote a more rigorous approach to science and practice.
 There are new frontiers of technology-enabled ESM that I am pursuing with ExpiWell that will open new doors for research and practice.

 I hope that more social scientists will see the value of ESM and join ExpiWell in using and refining this exciting method.
 Please feel free to contact me at email@example.com should you be interested or have any questions.

 1. Csikszentmihalyi M, Larson R, Prescott S: The ecology of adolescent activity and experience.
 Journal of Youth and Adolescence 1977, 6:281-294.